Menu

 Conversion issues can be caused by an enzyme called iodothyronine deiodinase that is either deficient or not compatible for some people.
 The enzyme iodothyronine deiodinase is important in the activation and deactivation of thyroid hormones.
 T4 is converted into T3 by deiodinase activity.

-By addressing these, you may fix the conversion problem, but many other people simply have a problem converting T4 to T3 and don’t know why.
-But it’s a big reason as to why T3 and NDT medication can work better for a lot of patients, instead of T4-only medications like Levothyroxine or Synthroid, because it gives the patient direct T3, so they do not have to rely on their body to convert it.
+However, it is a big reason as to why T3 and NDT medication can work better for a lot of patients, instead of T4-only medications like Levothyroxine or Synthroid, because it gives the patient direct T3, so they do not have to rely on their body to convert it.

 Test Results